-Norwich Cathedral's organ is one of the largest in the country.
+Norwich Cathedral boasts one of the largest pipe organs in the country.

 One particularly unusual feature added in 1969 is the Cymbelstern - a set of 6 bells with a rotating star high up on the east organ case - this is unusual in an English organ and adds visual interest to the music when it is in use.

 There is a regular programme of organ recitals throughout the year.
 Admission is always free and the performer is shown on a large screen in the nave.

 Further information is to be found in "The Organs in Norwich Cathedral" by Simon Burrell and Mark Nicholas (£2.00), available from the Cathedral Gift Shop at the back of the Nave and online.
 Recordings of the organ are also on sale at the Cathedral Gift Shop or online.